To step through the major concepts involved in building web applications, we are going to be building a simple note taking app called Scratch.

 - The app should be deployed when we

-Here is the complete source of the app we’ll be building.
+Here is the complete source of the app we will be building.
 We recommend bookmarking it and use it as a reference.

 Technologies & Services

 We will be using the following set of technologies and services to build our serverless application.

 - Cognito for user authentication and securing our APIs